Xi'an Y-20: Development

 The Y-20 project began in July 2007.
 Images of the Y-20 prototype emerged at the end of 2012.
 The first flight occurred on 26 January 2013.

 According to Chinese media, the Y-20 is the first cargo aircraft to use 3D printing technology.
 To speed up the development, reduce the workload, and lower its manufacturing cost.
 Model-based definition (MBD) design technique was also implemented, and it was the third aircraft to utilize MBD technology in the world, after Airbus A380 (2000) and Boeing 787 (2005).
-A project team to implement MBD for the Y-20 program was formally formed in October 2009, and after the initial success in application on the main landing gear, MBD application was expanded to the entire aircraft and became mandatory for all contractors and sub-contractors of the Y-20 program.
+A project team to implement MBD for the Y-20 program was formally formed in October 2009, and after the initial success in application on the main landing gear, MBD application was expanded to the entire aircraft and became mandatory for all contractors and subcontractors of the Y-20 program.

 The implementation of MBD was initially met with strong resistance, with only a third of suppliers agreeing to implement MBD.
 However, the general designer of Y-20 declared that those who refused to implement MBD would be banned from participating in the Y-20 program, thus forcing everyone to comply, resulting in increases in productivity.

 The implementation of MBD greatly shortened the time required.
 For example, without MBD, installation of wings takes a month or two, but with MBD adopted, the time is drastically shortened to just a few hours, and in general, the design work was reduced by 40%, preparation for production was reduced by 75%, and manufacturing cycle reduced by 30%.
 The structural test was completed in 194 days as opposed to the 300 days originally planned, thanks to the successful development and application of an automated structural strength analysis system.
 In comparison, similar work for the Xi'an JH-7 took a year.